 How long does pumpkin pie last?

-Go for a sugar free holiday dessert staple that's perfect for special occasions.
-It’s a great family dessert that’s meant to be shared!
-This pumpkin pie will surely change the way you enjoy sweet and tasty desserts.
-Try out this sugar-free classic pumpkin pie recipe and be surprised by how much you’ll enjoy your guilty craving with less sugar!
+ConclusionIt won't take you much effort to recreate and enjoy a guilt-free dessert with this quick and easy sugar free pumpkin pie recipe!
+This will surely change the way you enjoy sweet and tasty desserts.
+Try out this sugarless classic pumpkin pie and be surprised by how much you’ll savor this guilty craving with less sugar!